What she really wants – according to gender-based researches and my perspective as a woman in technology

 For a woman, access to senior management means access to valuable insights and an opportunity to talk about her work and get feedback on it.
 It also increases visibility and opens up opportunities that she may not have if she is just putting her heads down and working hard.
 Unfortunately, access to leadership and informal mentorship are not happening quite often enough for her.

-For me, I really noticed what this access to senior management did to my career when I became a manager from an individual contributor.
+For me, I really noticed what this access to senior management did to my career when I became an engineering manager from a software developer/an individual contributor.
 When I was an individual contributor, I had great ideas and capabilities too, but because I was never asked and I felt like senior management would not be interested in what I had to offer, I just kept my heads down and did a good job at my role but nothing else.
 There was no avenue for me to share my thoughts and ideas with senior management — but if I did, I could have contributed a lot more to the business or stayed longer at certain organisations.
 My average tenure at any place of employment early in my career was 2 years.

 Question: Does your company have a mentor-mentee program that actively helps female employees find suitable mentors?